 Despite the fact that the initiative of the client in psychotherapy is very important, it is the case when the psychologist must at the outset very clearly tell us about your professional proposal and make sure that the client is clear.

 The responsibility of the customer is that he has to decide whether he fits these monetary conditions or not.

-Fear of paying psychotherapist comes from the fear to give money "for nothing».
+The fear of paying psychotherapists comes from the fear to give money "for nothing».
 For “listening”, for simple «talk" or worse for the “manipulation of their own vulnerable psyche”.

 This is not surprising.
 After all psychotherapy - a commodity that can neither be tasted nor felt; it is a service where we can’t request a free sample or refund.

 Anxiety about being deceived is very high.
 Fear of giving money for something not as valuable due to the apparent simplicity of psychotherapy (often a reaction to the first meeting with a therapist or psychologist-consultant looks like "is that all?
 But where is the great miracle?")
 And its duration also frustrates.
 (Psychotherapy is frustrating because it cannot meet unrealistic expectations of fast success).

 Usually, every second person believes that "he is well versed in psychology."
 Comparing his ability to manipulate, or the ability to give good advice to a psychologist, what has been received from books or on the half-year courses (but not the skills, equipment, and another necessary base for psychological practice), people often refer to psychotherapy with the words "I can do it as well."
 And who would want to pay for skills that you already have?